antlafarge/QtWebsocket/README.md

 # QtWebsocket

 A Qt Websocket server and client implementation.
-The client has been recently added in the project and is still an alpha implementation.
+The client has been recently added in the project and is still a beta implementation.

-# Installation

-**Static lib**
-The QtWebsocket project should compile as a static lib.
-You can easily compile it by opening the sln with Visual Studio or the pro with QtCreator.
-Finaly you just have to link the static lib in your project (like the examples).

-# Informations
+## Informations

 **Supported clients**
 - Google Chrome 16+
 - Mozilla Firefox 9+
 - Safari 5.1+
 - Opera 12.50+

-#Development
+## Installation

+You have two possibilities described below.
+Don't hesitate to look at the examples.

+**Modular and clean method - Static lib**
+- Open the project with QtCreator _(qtwebsocket.pro)_ or Visual Studio _(qtwebsocket.sln)_.
+- Compile the QtWebsocket project, this will result in a static lib.
+- Add the header files _(.h)_ from the _QtWebsocket_ directory in your project.
+- Link the generated static lib to your project.
+- Compile your project !

+**Easy and hard method - Add the sources to your project**
+- Copy the _QtWebsocket_ directory in your project
+- Add the _header_ and _cpp_ files in your project
+- Compile your project !

+## DOC

+No doc for the moment, the best way is to look at the examples.
+I created it to show how you can use properly the lib.

+## Development

 **Implemented functionnalities**
 - Opening handshake
-- Closing handshake
 - Frames (send and receive)
 - Mask sent frames, receive masked frames
-- Control frames (ping, pong)
+- Control frames (close, ping, pong)
-- Differents payload Lengths
 - Multi-frames (send and receive)
 - Multi-thread support
 - Client implementation _(beta)_

 **Todo**
 - Websocket extensions
-- WSS protocol
+- WSS protocol (SSL)

-_Thanks for your interest_
+_Thanks for your interest._